What You'll Learn

 Assess progress regularly

 The best way to make the ending of treatment less difficult, our experts say, is to be candid with your therapist from the beginning of treatment.
 At the outset, it’s important to agree on the goals you hope to achieve with therapy.
 And as you go along, there should be regular check-ins to discuss how much progress your child is making.
 They should be built into the process — say, every month — and not just something that happens when there is a crisis.

 For check-ins to be effective, parents need to be honest about doubts and concerns they are feeling.
 Where’s the area that we need to see more improvements?
 Where is this process not working out?
-“If the parent is unable, for instance, to implement the behavior plan that the therapist has created and thinks is so perfect, then it’s not going to do any good,” explains Carolyn Moriarty, LCSW, a clinical social worker at the Child Mind Institute.
+“If the parent is unable, for instance, to implement the behavior plan that the therapist has created and thinks is so perfect, then it’s not going to do any good,” explains Carolyn Moriarty, LCSW, a clinical social worker.
 “The parent can say, ‘Okay, I think this is a great idea.
 I just can’t do it.
 I can’t reinforce.
 I’m not consistent enough.
 It’s not working.’ ”

 That kind of information may not be good news but it’s critical for the therapist to hear.
 Often, when a family decides to end treatment, the therapist is surprised to hear concerns and issues they had not been aware of, and those things would have been very helpful for them to hear earlier, to understand the child, and the family, better.

 “It’s always helpful for the therapist to have more information,” adds Heather Bernstein, PsyD, a clinical psychologist at the Child Mind Institute.
 And it’s good not to put off sharing it.
 “If the family is thinking of pulling a child out of therapy, and has been feeling that way for a while, then kids feel that too.
 Certainly, if parents are doubting the treatment, it’s hard for that to not trickle down and affect the child’s engagement.”